-It features two world-class unison-enabled mic preamps, 24-bit/192 kHz conversion, and onboard UAD-powered plug-ins for tracking through digital emulations of vintage compressors, EQs, and reverbs.
+It features two top-quality Unison-enabled mic preamps, 24-bit/192 kHz converters, and onboard UAD-powered plugins.

-You’ll also get a few buttons that make adding a high pass filter, +20 dB pad, and reversing polarity easy.
+Additionally, you’ll get an advanced set of buttons that make adding a high-pass filter, +20 dB pad, and reversing polarity easy.

 What makes Twin X’s preamps unique is that they’re Unison-enabled.

-Through Unison, you can change the sound of your preamps based on classic preamp emulations from Neve, Helios, API, Manley, and more.
+This technology allows you to change your preamp’s characteristics to emulate classic preamps from Neve, Helios, API, Manley, and more.

 Overall, the Apollo Twin is an excellent choice for anyone looking for a high-quality audio interface with advanced preamp features.

 It’s especially great for mac users since it connects via Thunderbolt.